ibrazug/kinderseg/README.md

 - R version 4.1.2  used for analysis
 - Libraries: ggplot2, tidyverse, viridis (R)

-### Comparison Metrics `DICE_VOLLDIFF_AI_PLOTs.ipynb`
+### Files:
-- Comparison of FastSurferCNN and FreeSurfer v6 using:
-  - Dice similarity coefficient (DSC)
-  #- Overlay ratio (OR)
-  - Intraclass Correlation Coefficient (ICC)
-  - Visualization of Asymmetry Index (AI) for 14 anatomical regions

-### Age-specific Percentile Curves `Percentiles.ipynb`
-- Established using FastSurfer for the entire database
+- `DSC_RVD.ipynb` showing how we calculated DSC and RVD values and how the figures were generated
-- Separate visualizations for males and females
+- `HAI.ipynb`  showing how HAI values were calcuated for FastSurfer and FreeSurfer outputs

-### Sanity Check of the Final Dataset `sanity_check_plot.ipynb`
-- Comparative analysis to verify representativeness
-- Comparison to findings in the study by [Bethlehem et al. (2022)](https://github.com/brainchart/Lifespan)
+- `sanity_check_plot` Comparison to findings in the study by [Bethlehem et al. (2022)](https://github.com/brainchart/Lifespan)
+- `ICC_and_mean_volumes` ICC Agreement Calculation and mean Volumes for each ROI.
+- `Percetilcurves_LR` Established using FastSurfer for the entire database
+- `R_environment` R env